SuperLonci/FitComDoc/SRS.md

 - 3.1.8 Multi gym support

 #### 3.1.1 Generating a QR-Code for each gym
+Beceause for the user the entry point into using our servce is the scan of a QR-Code that is hanging out in his gym, we need to be able to provide QR-Codes for those gyms.
+These QR-Codes

 #### 3.1.2 Scanning the gym QR-Code to request an account

 #### 3.1.3 Confirming account requests
 #### 3.1.4 Entering fitness plans for specific users
 #### 3.1.5 Displaying fitness plans for the user